 - What is your health status?
 When was the last time you were testsed for STDs/STIs?
 What specifically were you tested for?
 What were the results?
 Have you been sexually active since then?
 (Remember it takes 3 months for most STDs to show up in many tests.)
 What barriers have you used and do you want to use?
 This essentially communicates to your playmate that you care about your health and their health enough to have this conversation before intimacy.
 It’s also a good time to share if you have other injuries that would impact your mobility, or your mental health.
 Consider if birth control is needed, how you’d like to address it and how you might respond if you conceived.
 (And hey, if you’re kinky make sure you check in about asthma or pacemakers, any health information that may needs to be considered before diving deep.
 This article won’t really cover the full scope of kink negotiations.)

 - How do you experience gender?
 Will you introduce me to the body parts you want me to touch and what you’d like me to call them?
-It’s really awesome to ask this no matter how your playmate presents/appears.
-It gives them the opportunity to step into a safe space of no assumptions.
+It’s really awesome to ask this no matter how your playmate presents or appears.
+It gives them the opportunity to step into a supportive space of no assumptions.
 I’ve had the delight of witnessing many people explore an energetic cock or energetic pussy for the first time.
 It’s really liberating to share what experiences you have or would like to have rather than limiting the conversation to your “identity.”